openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >
 >
-The [Flock](http://www.flock.com/) developers have [announced](http://twitter.com/Flock/status/9650158010638336) the release of version 3.5 of their social web browser based on Google's open source Chromium platform â€“ versions previous to the 3.x branch were based on Firefox.
+The [Flock](http://www.flock.com/) developers have [announced](http://twitter.com/Flock/status/9650158010638336) the release of version 3.5 of their social web browser based on Google's open source Chromium platform – versions previous to the 3.x branch were based on Firefox.
 Flock is a popular cross-platform browser that automatically manages updates and media from several popular social services, including MySpace, Facebook, Bebo, Digg, YouTube and Twitter.

 Flock 3.5 is based on the 7.x branch of Chromium and features updates to new account creation, as well as support for the business-oriented [LinkedIn](http://www.linkedin.com/) social networking site.
-Also new in this version is support for Mac OS X â€“ the previous version (3.0) was only available for Windows systems.
+Also new in this version is support for Mac OS X
+– the previous version (3.0) was only available for Windows systems.
 Version 2.6.1 still seems to be available for Linux users, but Flock does not promote or support it.
 (...)</blockquote>